Seneca-SCPA/Applied-Problem-Solving/docs/logic-iteration.md

 >
 > - **Name**: **`CreateList ()`**
 > - This function prompts the user to enter as many items as they wish to a shopping list.
-> - The function logic details will be described in the pseudo code section example.
+> - The function logic details will be described in the pseudocode section example.

 ![Image of a flowchart demonstrating iteration](../static/img/iterationOptional.png)

-### Pseudo Code
+### Pseudocode

 > **NOTE**: We will be using a [**closed-box function**](./functions.md#closed-boxes) that will deal with the details of obtaining item information and adding it to a list of items.
 Here's an overview of the function:
 >